hmcts/delete_testing/docs/index.md

 An application will be generated from a template and deployed to a Kubernetes cluster.

-At the end of this tutorial, you will be able to access your application via VPN and will have made changes to it.
+At the end of this tutorial, you will be able to access your application via the VPN and will have made changes to it.

 ## Prerequisites